kastendevhub/veeam_kasten_operator_terraform/README.md

    oc delete operatorgroup kasten-operator-group -n kasten-io
    ```

-4. **Unable to access K10 dashboard**:
+4. **:computer: Unable to access K10 dashboard**:
    Check the route status:

    ```bash
    oc get routes -n kasten-io
    ```

-## Support
+## Support :lifebuoy:

-For issues related to this Terraform code, please open an issue in the GitHub repository.
+For issues related to this Terraform code, please open an issue in the GitHub repository. :octocat:

-For issues with Veeam Kasten K10, please contact Veeam support or visit the [Kasten documentation](https://docs.kasten.io/).
+For issues with Veeam Kasten K10, please contact Veeam support or visit the [Kasten documentation](https://docs.kasten.io/). :books: